 “There are different kinds of fear.
 When you are terrified to do something out of your comfort zone, that is an indicator of growth.”
 Celebrity Auctiontainer and LGBTQ advocate, Letitia Frye, discusses her recent tragedy and how it drove her to go outside her comfort zone to dance with One n Ten at their upcoming event.

 Letitia is dancing in honor of a 17-year-old whose life ended way too soon.

 Letitia met her fiance, Mark Holland, in 2017.

-Letitia met her current boyfriend, Mark Holland, in 2017.
-They are currently happy and in love.
-Letitia and Mark each have two children, and she talks about their interesting first date and how one of Mark’s initial concerns was her acceptance for his transgender son, Aksel.
-Letitia knew, at that moment, Mark was the one for her.
+Frye and Holland each have two children, and she talks about their interesting first date and how one of Holland’s initial concerns was her acceptance for his transgender son, Aksel.
+Frey says she knew, at that moment, he was the one for her.

-Letitia Frye wants people to hear Aksel’s story, to keep hearing his voice for the voiceless, and learn not to judge.
-She goes on to say, “I think the one thing I’d hope, anyone comes across a child or youth that’s different in any capacity, please don’t judge … if you do know that they are transgender, or perhaps have had a situation where they’ve decided that they have different identity, either sexually or just how they feel as a human being, be in acceptance of that because that key word in there is, ‘human being’ … the world needs more Aksels”.
+Letitia Frye wants people to hear Aksel’s story and not to judge.
+She goes on to say, “I think the one thing I’d hope, for anyone who comes across a child or youth that’s different in any capacity, please don’t judge … if you do know that they are transgender, or perhaps have had a situation where they’ve decided that they have different identity, either sexually or just how they feel as a human being, be in acceptance of that because that key word in there is, ‘human being’ … the world needs more Aksels.”